The Importance of His Name

-In this session we will wade deeper into God’s name, its importance in the lives of the Israelites, why God chose to reveal His name to His people (including us), and how we are to honor it.
+In Part 2, we will wade deeper into God’s name, its importance in the lives of the Israelites, why God chose to reveal His name to His people (including us), and how we are to honor it.

 The Shem HaMeforash:

-This is a Hebrew term that is usually translated into English as the ineffable or unspeakable name, but it actually means the “explicit” or “unequivocal” name.
-Ancient Jewish sources would refer to God’s actual name (YHVH – יהוה) as the Shem HaMeforash to distinguish it from God’s numerous titles such as Lord (Adonai), Most High (El Elyon), God Almighty (El Shaddai), etc.
+Shem Ha Meforash is a Hebrew term usually translated into English as the ineffable or unspeakable name, but it actually means the “explicit” or “unequivocal” name.
+Ancient Jewish sources would refer to God’s actual name (YHVH – יהוה) as the Shem HaMeforash so it could be easily distinguished from His many titles, such as Lord (Adonai), Most High (El Elyon), God Almighty (El Shaddai), etc.

 “How is the Priestly Blessing performed? …In the Temple they say the name the way it is written and outside the Temple they use a title.”

 “The following have no portion in the world to come, Abba Saul says: Also one who pronounces the divine name as it is written.”